Recovery, Resilience, Wellness & Peer Support

 What is peer support?

 Peer support is when people who have experiences like yours help you.
-They share their experiences of living with behavioral health issues.
+They share their experiences of living with behavioral health and/or substance use challenges.
 Peer support comes from people who want to help you recover and be well.
 This can mean helping you build a circle of support you can count on.
 Getting peer support helps people living with behavioral health issues and physical health problems.
 It helps them live better, healthier lives in the community.

 How can I get peer support?